 Any passenger car is considered to be in the light-duty vehicle regulatory class (regClassID 20).
-The 2014 IHS data set provided the split between gasoline, diesel and E-85 capable cars in the SampleVehiclePopulation table.
-For model years 2015 and later, we used Department of Energy car sales projections from AEO's table "Light-Duty Vehicle Sales by Technology Type"28 to derive fuel distributions and applied them to the SVP fractions for regulatory class 20.
-The distribution for model year 2015 was derived from AEO2017, 2016 was derived from AEO2018 and model years 2017 and later were derived from AEO2019.^g
+IHS data provided the split between gasoline, diesel, electricity, and E-85 capable cars in the SampleVehiclePopulation table.
+For model years 2000 through 2013, the 2014 IHS data was used, while for model years 2014 to 2019, the 2020 IHS data was used.

+For model years 2020 and later, we used Department of Energy car sales projections from AEO2021's table "Light-Duty Vehicle Sales by Technology Type"28 to derive year-over-year growth in light-duty gasoline, diesel, and E-85 capable passenger cars.
+We applied the year-over-year growth in vehicle sales to the model year 2019 passenger car counts in the 2020 IHS data in order to derive future year fuel type distributions for all passenger cars.